Rohitprakash249/todolistbackend/README.md

 # todolist
 download this repository.
-then navigate to the root folder in any terminal e.g hyperterminal or vscode terminal where you'll see server.js etc file. then run command : nodemon server.js
+then navigate to the root folder in any terminal e.g hyperterminal or vscode terminal where you'll see server.js etc file. then run command :
+1. npm install  <-- to install required packages. after npm install finised executing run :- nodemon server.js
+2. nodemon server.js <--- to run the server.

 Note:- this will run on port 4000 not 3000. server will start running and listening to requests